 When you think Italy, what images comes to mind?
 An espresso in Venice’s Piazza San Marco?
 A glass of wine in an impossible Cinque Terre restaurant, hanging over the sea?
-Or the Sicilian Cosa Nostra from the The Godfather?
+Or the Sicilian Cosa Nostra gangsters from the The Godfather?

 To me, it is this scene in Panni, Puglia.
 A song near kid’s football field.